 Now is the time for UK business to join the Get Nature Positive journey.

 The Council for Sustainable Business (CSB) is a group of business leaders appointed by DEFRA who are committed to developing successful businesses and enhancing nature – and who believe the two objectives go hand-in-hand.

 Its purpose is to act as a sounding board for ministers and as ‘environmental champions’ within the business community.

 The aim of the Nature Handbook for Business – think of it as a toolkit – is to showcase some of the ways businesses in various sectors can and are becoming more nature positive, helping the planet but also ultimately helping companies’ long-term financial sustainability.
 They also serve as further examples of how good business actively contributes to the general well-being of all parts of society.

-The handbook is currently a prototype, with six chapters complete and three more in development.
+The handbook now has seven complete chapters.
 We do not claim that the impacts or solutions we’ve presented – with help from a wide range of experts from NGOs, academia, government, and business – are exhaustive or perfect – or that we have all the definitions and ‘nature positive’ metrics that we need.